kuttamuwa/IQTrelloApp/README.md

 # IQ Vizyon Trello Application
-Sample Trello application for IQ Vizyon with DRF and MongoDB Web socket is provided by Django
+Sample Trello application for IQ Vizyon with DRF/ORM and MongoDB Web socket is provided by Django
 API is provided by DRF (Django Rest Framework)

 Djongo is used to manage models and controllers with MongoDB.

+yagmail is used to send mails.

 # Installation
 Python >= 3.6

-You can use environment.yml if you wish to use conda.
+We recommend you to use pip
-However, some libraries may not be installed properly such as Djongo and Yagmail which are required libraries to create collections into MongoDB while protecting Django ORM with Djongo.
-Yagmail is also useful library to send mails on SMTP protocols.

-So that, we recommend you to use to install libs pip install -r requirements.txt
+pip install -r requirements.txt